 Dependent on mobile/internet connectivity

-Read More: RTGS vs NEFT – Which One Should You Use to Transfer Money
+Read More: NEFT vs RTGS: Which One Should You Use to Transfer Money

 Conclusion

-We hope this article has helped you to properly understand NEFT’s meaning.
-It is the best and safest mode of transferring funds electronically.
+It is crucial to understand NEFT’s meaning as it is the best and safest mode of transferring funds electronically.
+With NEFT, transactions are processed in batches throughout the day, and once processed, the recipient will receive the funds in their bank account, with their bank notifying them of the credit transaction.
 Utilise it as it comes with low charges, can accommodate large amounts of money, and can be conducted throughout the day.
 Use NEFT to ease funds transfers in your business operations or personal needs.

 Frequently Asked Questions (FAQs)